 Cabaret-glam rocker Ney Matogrosso was fey, feather-boa wearing male pop singer, and for a time in the early 1970s, Matogrosso pitched himself as sort of a Brazilian glam queen.
-He started out as a psychedelic rock'n'roller, but later became more of a synth-pop artist -- his contralto is not unlike hearing Gal Costa sing with a bad head cold.
-His work with the rock band Secos & Molhados is pretty cool, though, as are some of his earlier solo records.
+In the late 1970s, Matogrosso was one of very few Brazilian entertainers to openly come out as gay, and despite intense social prejudices, he remained one of the country's most popular performers.
+He started his career as a psychedelic rock'n'roller, but later became more of a synth-pop artist, a style that was well-suited to his somewhat unique countertenor vocals.
+Matogrosso's work with the rock band Secos & Molhados was pretty cool, though, as are some of his earlier solo records.
 Here's a quick look at his work...

 (Produced by Joao Ricardo & Moracy Do Val)